 The Department of Campus Recreation offers students, staff, and faculty recreational programs and facilities that contribute to the overall educational experience at FGCU.
-We believe in: educating and encouraging healthy lifestyle choices; fostering diversity in abilities, cultures, ideas, and beliefs; promoting student leadership and development; being engaged with our community; and operating with a student-centered philosophy.
-Currently, we oversee six program areas (Aquatics, Intramural Sports, Fitness, Sport Clubs, Informal Recreation, and Outdoor Pursuits) and operate five recreation facilities (Fitness Center, Outdoor Complex, Waterfront, Aquatic Center, and Recreation Fields).
+The department provides programs and services that educate and encourage healthy lifestyle choices; fosters diversity in abilities, cultures, ideas, and beliefs; promotes student leadership and development; support being engaged with our community; and operate with a student-centered philosophy.
+Currently, Campus Recreation is comprised of six program areas (Aquatics, Intramural Sports, Fitness, Sport Clubs, Informal Recreation, and Outdoor Pursuits) and operates five recreation facilities (Fitness Center, Outdoor Complex, Waterfront, Aquatic Center, and Recreation Fields).
 Please visit the Campus Recreation website http://www.fgcu.edu/CampusRec or call 239-590-7935 for more information.

 Career Development Services assists students in preparing for and achieving their career goals.
-We offer individual advising on job search preparation and career planning, as well as provide helpful resources in the Career Center and on our website.
+They offer individual advising on job search preparation and career planning, as well as providing helpful resources in the Career Center and on our website.
 Job fairs, graduate school fairs, recruiter visits and other special events are scheduled through the year.
-We also offer the use of a web-based job/internship listing system and resume database at www.collegecentral.com/fgcu.
-Please visit our website at http://studentservices.fgcu.edu/careers or call 239-590-7946 for more information.
+We also offer the use of a web-based job/internship listing system at https://fgcu-csm.symplicity.com/.
+For more information please visit our office on the first floor of the Cohen Center, call us at 239-590-7946, or visit our website at http://studentservices.fgcu.edu/careers.

 The Dean of Students Office is concerned with the overall quality of student life at Florida Gulf Coast University.
-The Dean of Students Office works directly with students to help solve problems and to assist in individual and group crisis management as well as administer the student conduct process.
-The office cultivates a caring and supportive campus environment while preparing students for leadership in a dynamic, multicultural society.
-The office actively promotes campus involvement, diversity and retention through student organizations.
+The Dean of Students Office works directly with students and staff and faculty to help solve problems and provide support to students.
+We assist individuals in crisis and -as well as assist in managing campus crisis situations.
+The Dean of Students Office administers the student conduct process, provides opportunities for student involvement in organizations, fraternity and sorority life, student media, leadership development, and provides academic support to TRiO eligible students.
+Through a variety of departments listed below, The Dean of Sudents Office cultivates a caring and supportive campus environment while preparing students for leadership in a dynamic, multicultural society.
+Students seeking assistance can call our office and speak to a member of the Care Team during business hours.
 Please visit the website http://studentservices.fgcu.edu/dos/ or call 239-590-7900 for more information.

-Eagle News, the student media group at Florida Gulf Coast University, represents the diverse voices on campus with fairness.
-We select content for our publication and our website that is relevant to the student body, faculty and staff.
-Members are committed to reporting with accuracy and truth.
-Our purpose is to encourage conversations about issues that concern the on-campus community.
-Eagle News views every culture with equal respect and believes every person must be treated with dignity.
+Eagle News, the student media group at Florida Gulf Coast University, is committed to representing diverse voices on campus with fairness and journalistic intergrity.
+We select content for our publication, radio, TV, and our website that is relevant to the student body, faculty and staff of the FGCU community.
 Eagle News, founded in 1997, is the only student produced publication on campus and is entirely student run.
 For more information, visit http://www.eaglenews.org

 The Office of Student Conduct at Florida Gulf Coast University serves to promote a safe and secure community of civility, integrity, and student learning while treating each student with dignity and respect.
 The Office serves as a resource for students concerning their rights and responsibilities to their community, as well as providing assistance to faculty, staff, and students regarding student conduct matters.
 Please visit the website http://studentservices.fgcu.edu/StudentConduct/discipline.html or call 239-590-7904 for more information.

-The Office of Student Involvement creates an experiential learning environment to enrich students’ academic endeavors through programming and student organization and individual leadership development.
-The office supports the development of successful and civically engaged members of the community by providing quality services and programs through organizational development, event programming, and leadership development that meet the needs of Florida Gulf Coast University students.
+The Office of Student Involvement creates an experiential learning environment to enrich students’ academic endeavors through programming, student organization membership and individual leadership development through the Office of Fraternity and Sorority Life, Programming Board, and Student Organization Development.
 Please visit the website at http://studentservices.fgcu.edu/StudentInvolvement/ or call 239-590-7739 for more information.

-The Student Government (SG) provides students with opportunities to develop their leadership skills and abilities.
+The Student Government (SG) provides students with opportunities to develop their leadership skills and abilities through student elected and appointed positions.
 One of the primary roles of SG is to be the “voice” of students.
 In this capacity, the SG facilitates the flow of information among the student body, faculty, staff, and administration.
 The SG provides a mechanism for addressing student concerns and provides opportunities to communicate suggestions that may enhance the student experience at FGCU.
 The SG is responsible for recommending the annual budget of the use of Activity and Service (A&S) funds to the University President through their legislative process.
-Additionally, they allocate undesignated A&S funds throughout the year for special requests to support the goals of FGCU.
 Please visit the website at http://fgcusg.com for more information.

 The mission of the Office of New Student Programs is to assist new students and their families in making a smooth transition to the university setting by providing accurate, useful, and timely information that focuses on the resources of the institution as well as a complete understanding of the factors that impact success in college.
 The services of the office include orientation programming, academic counseling, and parent/family outreach that are purposeful, caring, and student-centered.
 Based upon theoretical models of college student development, services are educationally-based, technologically enhanced, family centered, and delivered with courtesy and respect for all.

-The Office of First Year Advising provides academic advising to prospective first-time-in-college (FTIC) students, university freshmen, and high school dual enrollment and early admission program participants.
+The Office of First Year Advising provides academic advising to prospective first-time-in-college (FTIC) students.
 The professional counselors blend individual needs with available resources to assist students in developing their academic goals and taking steps to ensure their academic success.
 Please visit the website at http://enrollment.fgcu.edu/advising/ for more information, or contact us at 239-590-7875 or email@example.com.